 Ask a dentist

-Talk to your dentist about remineralizing toothpastes and your specific needs.
+Talk with a dentist about remineralizing toothpastes and your specific needs.

 Look for the ADA seal

-It’s good to choose a toothpaste with the American Dental Association’s (ADA) Seal of Acceptance.
+It’s good to choose a toothpaste with the ADA Seal of Acceptance.
 The seal indicates when a dental product has met ADA standards for safety and effectiveness.

-You can always ask your dentist for their opinion on any product without the seal.
-You can even contact the company who makes the toothpaste to ask why it hasn’t received the seal.
+You can always ask a dentist for their opinion on any product without the seal.
+You can even contact the company that makes the toothpaste to ask why it hasn’t received the seal.